-Deadline reported on March 13 that the post-apocalyptic CW drama’s cast and crew will try to finish filming its series finale next week before heading home.
+The post-apocalyptic CW drama’s cast and crew were able to finish filming its series finale.
+Creator Jason Rothenberg tweeted that March 14 was “the last ever production day.”
 The 16-episode seventh and final season is scheduled to premiere in May.

 Fox’s first-responder drama had finished filming the 18 episodes of its current third season, according to TVLine.